Dependent measures in independent theories: Introduction

 This paper is organized as follows: In the next section we review some basic notions from measure theory.
 In Section 3 we introduce the notion {\em dependent measure} and give some basic properties of dependent measures.
 In Section 4 we generalize some results of \cite{HPS} on the Morley products of measures and symmetric measures to arbitrary theories.
-In Section 5 we study $fim$ measures and generalize the Hrushovski-Pillay-Simon theorem using a local version of $NIP$.
-We also refine a result of \cite{CGH} and give some new ideas for the future work.
+In Section 5 we study the relationship between the two concepts dependence and $fim$.
+We also prove a complement of a result of \cite{CGH} and give some new ideas for the future work.
+In ``Concluding remarks/questions'' we will discuss the importance of this approach and questions will be raised about them.